You may already know I place a strong emphasis on eating as much unprocessed, organically grown food as possible for optimal health.

 Whatever you do, don't settle for second best.

 Here's my checklist to help you find the best turmeric source:

-- Contains only certified organic turmeric – Includes a turmeric extract standardized to at least 95% curcuminoids
+- Contains certified organic turmeric – Includes a turmeric extract standardized to at least 95% curcuminoids

 - Comes in supplement form -- Don't rely on your typically low-quality and unpredictable local grocery store spice.
 Additionally when you heat the spice during cooking many of the beneficial properties are lost.

-- Avoids fillers, additives, and excipients -- No need for questionable "other ingredients" in the formula
+- Avoids fillers and additives -- No need for questionable "other ingredients" in the formula

 - Provides a vegetable capsule -- Avoid gelatin-based capsules whenever possible